 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Imtiaz Dharker and This Room
+Imtiaz Dharker And A Summary of This Room

 This Room is a poem that is based on Imtiaz Dharker's own experience whilst living in the city of Mumbai (Bombay).
 It focuses on the idea that a room can suddenly become unstable and start to fall apart physically.